Skip to content

 import { recipes } from "@geekist/llm-core/recipes";

-Outcomes are explicit: { status, artefact, diagnostics, trace }.
-When the gate pauses, you get a token and a partial artefact snapshot, plus trace/diagnostics that explain why it paused.
-When you resume, the decision input is threaded into the same execution context so the flow remains deterministic.
-The artefact will include the draft decision payload and any intermediate outputs that were produced before the gate paused, so you can render or review them without running the workflow again.
+When you resume, the decision input is fed back into the same execution context, so the flow continues from the exact point where it stopped.
+The artefact contains the draft decision payload and any intermediate outputs that were produced before the pause, which means you can render or review them without re‑running the workflow.

 Related: Runtime -> paused flow, Runtime Outcomes, and Recipes API.